VladYashin/RAG/README.md

 **What you can find inside?**
 - **Data Retrieval and Processing**: Fetching and processing data from MongoDB.
-- **Querying and Chain Integration**: Building end-to-end query-response systems with enhanced retrieval capabilities for semi-structured data (e.g. JSON)
+- **Querying and Chain Integration**: Building end-to-end query-response systems with enhanced retrieval capabilities for semi-structured data (e.g., JSON).

 ### 3. [RAG for Structured Data](3-rag-structured)
 Exploration & implementation of a RAG system for structured data with SQL databases.